alphastigma101/Compiler/README.md

 ### Getting Started:
 * You have two options you can do:
     - 1. You can run tatical nuke by issuing `make` inside the root directory to generate `exec_compiler, exec_interpreter, exec_virtual_machine`.
 If you are stuck on understanding tatical nuke's syntax, view the syntax located in `Code-Analysis`.
-    - 2. Choose a language you want to learn, and launch a virtual machine along with the tools to help you get started.
+    - 2. Choose a language you want to learn, and launch a virtual machine along with the tools to help you execute the code.
          You can also generate the code for a specific language and use that as a `boilder-plate`

 ### Product Construction